By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 The Autobiography of the Twitter founder

-After the highly recommended book “Twitter” by Nick Bolte, “Follow the blue bird” is the second book within just one and a half years that tells the story (s) behind the Company Twitter tells.
+After Nick Bolte's book “Twitter”, which is also highly recommended, “Follow the Blue Bird” is already the second book in just one and a half years to contain the story (s) behind the Company Twitter tells.

 The approach is completely different this time.
 While Nick Bolte's bird's-eye view - in part as dramatic as in an economic thriller - tells of the rise and crises of the social media giants, co-founder Biz Stone introduces his autobiography here.

 Interview with Google